 First Data FD130 Credit Card Terminal Setup

-The touchscreen FD130 allows credit card processing over a telephone line or an ethernet connection.
-Use it to accept swiped cards, EMV chip cards, and contactless payments like Apple Pay.
+The touchscreen FD130 credit card terminal allows credit card processing over a telephone line or ethernet connection.
+Learn how to set up this terminal to begin accepting swiped cards, EMV chip cards, and contactless payments like Apple Pay.

 IMPORTANT: This ShopKeep Payments device is an external device and does not integrate with ShopKeep.
 This device is only available to ShopKeep Payments merchants.